MrWyss/ha-assist-mic-satellite/README.md

 #### Optional (boom, wind screen, stand)

 [Boom for Grove connector](case/3mf/MicHatHolderGrove.3mf), the boom was designed for the Grove connector, as it is more centered.
 I sacrificed a sleeved USB cable and attached a Grove connector to it.
 It's supposed to be a press fit.
 [Mic wind screen](case/3mf/MicHatCaseWindShield.3mf), this is purely cosmetic and serves no functional purpose.
-[Mic stand](case/3mf/MicStandMicAll.3mf), to assemble the mic stand, you need 8mm (~1 meter / hollow) aluminum rods.
+[Mic stand](case/3mf/MicStandMicAll.3mf), to assemble the mic stand, you need a 8mm (~1 meter / hollow) aluminum rod.
+Cut into approximately three 10cm pieces and two 25cm pieces.

 ### Assembly